andrewjrvs/authorizenet-starter/README.md

 # Authorizenet Starter

-Make sure yo have an account setup at <https://sandbox.authorize.net/>
+Make sure you have an account setup at <https://sandbox.authorize.net/>

 Update ./constants.js with your apiLoginKey, TransactionKey, and public key